ahaldane/ndarray_ducktypes/doc/duckprint.md

 indexable along multiple axes at once and support tuple-indexing, as well as boolean and integer fancy-indexing.
 It should also have basic ndarray attributes such as `.dtype`, `.shape`, and `.ndim`.
 When "fully" indexed at all axes it should return a scalar value, and not a 0d array.
-If your ducktype 's scalars are the same as numpy's built-in scalars (eg, `np.uint32`, `np.float64` etc) then nothing more should be needed, and `duckprint`'s default scalar formatters should work without modification and `__nd_duckprint_dispatcher__`
+If your ducktype's scalars are the same as numpy's built-in scalars (eg, `np.uint32`, `np.float64` etc) then nothing more should be needed, and `duckprint`'s default scalar formatters should work without modification and `__nd_duckprint_dispatcher__`